friendica/red-addons/twitter/README.md

 Requirements
 ------------

-To use this plugin you have to register an application for your friendica instance on Twitter with
+To use this plugin you have to register an application for your Red instance on Twitter with
 * read and write access
 * don't set a callback URL